Permits for disabled individuals

 The price of a Disabled permit is the same as the price of the "parent" permit.
 For example, a Disabled-EM-P permit is the same price as a regular EM-P permit and allows you to park in any disabled space and anywhere an EM-P permit allows you to park.
 Please contact Parking Operations for current pricing.

-What do I need to purchase a Disabled permit?
+What do I need to purchase a Disabled (D) permit?

-- Already have a disabled plate?
-You simply need to bring a copy of your car registration to the Parking Operations office.
-The registration must be in the name of the person requesting the permit (if two names are listed on the registration, the Indiana BMV lists the disabled person's name first).
+- For license plates: A copy of the vehicle registration of receipt for registration, indicating it to be in the name of the requesting individual (if two names are listed on the registration, the Indiana BMV lists the individual with ADA needs first)

 - projected duration of the disability